ztp-at/RKSV/README.md

 ascertain the uniqueness of receipt IDs within one file.

 The `json` keyword is just here for backwards compatibility and can be omitted.

+Lastly, the `keepgoing` keyword instructs the script to collect and report all errors found in the DEP that can be recovered from and continue verification until the last receipt.
+Note however, that this option does not necessarily show all errors that exist in a DEP and after applying corrections, the verification needs to be run again to be sure.
+Furthermore, if the `state` keyword is also used, `verify.py` will still return a post-verification state if (recoverable) errors were found in the DEP.
+It will still print an error report or success message.

 test_verify.py
 --------------